D'Entrecasteaux Channel, Tasmania

 A residential and commercial centre to the south of Hobart, Kingston offers many attractions including safe swimming at Kingston Beach, fishing, golf and shopping centres.
 Nearby Blackmans Bay, Tinderbox and Howden offer excellent views of the Derwent Estuary and across the D Entrecasteaux Channel to Bruny Island.
 Golfing enthusiasts will also enjoy a round of golf at the Kingston Beach Golf Club.
 Known as one of Tasmania s premier golf courses it features an 18-hole championship layout making use of the Browns River with great ocean views.
 The golf club also has excellent clubhouse facilities including a dining room and spike bar.

-Kettering and neighbouring Woodbridge were once violent outposts where the local Aborigines were persecuted and maltreated by sealers and whalers who has set up camp here before the first official European settlement in Tasmania at Hobart had been founded.
+Kettering and neighbouring Woodbridge were once violent outposts where the local Aborigines were persecuted and maltreated by sealers and whalers who has set up camp here long before the first official European settlement in Tasmania at Hobart had been founded.
 Today the area is noted for its orchards (apples, cherries, pears) and Kettering has become an important service centre for the local farmers.
 Like so much of the area south of Hobart, it has become a centre for commuters and alternative lifestyle dwellers.

 Across the D'Entrecasteaux Channel a short drive south of Hobart, Bruny Island is effectively two quite different islands connected by a narrow neck of sand.
 With its wild seascapes and sweeping surf beaches, rich maritime history, abundant birdlife and wildlife, tall forests and historic lighthouse, Bruny is an island paradise in Australia's deep south.
 In terms of breathtaking majesty, few features on South Bruny Island compare to a series of sea caves found along its rocky coastline.
 'Breathtaking' is an over-used word used to describe Australia's scenery, but when it comes to these amazing coastal caverns, it is totally appropriate.